Mahler equations for Zeckendorf numeration: Mahler equations for Zeckendorf numeration

 \section{Mahler equations for Zeckendorf numeration}

-In this section we investigate links between generalized Mahler equations and weighted automata in the Zeckendorf numeration.
-Our principal result in this section, Thm~\ref{thm:main-Z}, is a version of Becker's theorem, which says that a solution of an isolating Z-Mahler equation, as defined in \eqref{eq:Z-Mahler-equation}, has coefficients computed by a weighted automaton reading integers in the Zeckendorf base.
+In this section we investigate links between generalised Mahler equations and weighted automata in Pisot numerations, and in particular the Zeckendorf numeration Z. Our principal result in this section, Theorem~\ref{thm:main-Z}, is a version of Becker's theorem, which says that a solution of an isolating Z-Mahler equation, as defined in \eqref{eq:Z-Mahler-equation} below, has coefficients computed by a weighted automaton reading integers in the Zeckendorf base.
 Conversely, any such weighted automaton generates a solution of a Z-Mahler equation, which is possibly non-isolating.
 The gap between the two results is similar to the one in~\cite{Becker-1994}.
-The notion of Z-Mahler equation that we introduce is based on a linear operator~$Φ$, defined on power series, which is the analogue of the operator $f(x) ↦ f(x^q)$ in base-$q$ numeration.
-This operator~$Φ$ is defined thanks to a function~$ϕ: ℕ\rightarrow ℕ$ which plays the role of the function $n ↦ qn$.
+The notion of Z-Mahler equation that we introduce is based on a linear operator~$Φ$, defined on power series, which is the analogue of the operator $f(x) ↦ f(x^k)$ in base-$k$ numeration.
+This operator~$Φ$ is defined thanks to a function~$ϕ: ℕ\rightarrow ℕ$ which plays the role of the function $n ↦ kn$.
 The main obstacle to our extension of Becker's result is that $ϕ$ is not linear.